 Cambridge University English Country Dance Club

 English Country Dancing offers a wide variety of dances, from lively and energetic to smooth and graceful, set to wonderful tunes from a wide range of composers from Trad through Purcell and Handel and Mozart to many modern composers writing specifically for dancing.
 Some dances are easy, others are more of a challenge, but they are all taught and called, so you don’t need to have any previous experience of the form.
+We also dance some American contras and squares.
 All are welcome to join us; you don’t need to come with a partner, and we usually change partners for each dance anyway.
 Note that this is social dancing, quite different from display styles such as Morris.